 2. ATTENDANCE: NEVER leave the laser unattended.
 It can catch fire!
 Stay alert and observe.
-If there is any, flame, smoke or fire, LIFT the lid to Stop.
-If you leave the laser running unattended, the staff will shut it off.
+If there is any, flame, smoke or fire, LIFT the lid to Stop the laser.
+If you leave the laser running unattended, the staff will shut it off and you will lose your access to the laser cutters.
 If you have to leave, stop or pause your file.

 3. RESPONSIBILITY: The Lasers are for Academic Use, only.
 You are financially responsible for all damage due to misuse.

 4. MATERIALS: Only use allowed materials.
 If you have any questions ask one of the lab monitors!
 Always test your settings first to make sure that they don’t cause a fire.

 YES: Basswood, balsa, cardboard, chipboard, leather.

 Note: Paper burns easily, so only use very low power settings and fast speed.
 You MUST run quick tests with simple lines when using paper to determine the proper settings.